tbringloe/Bioinformatics-CrashCourse/README.md

 perl MFannotSQL2GGF3.pl mfannot_75ed117a7fa2.fasta.new.sqn TTB000605_Coccotylus_truncatus_plastid > TTB000605_Coccotylus_plastid.gff3
 ```

-*Exercise 1 observed annotations in geneious*
+*Exercise 1 observing annotations in geneious*

-Make sure the organellar genomes are now in Geneious, and named accordingly.
+Make sure the organellar genomes are now in Geneious ([files here](https://github.com/tbringloe/Bioinformatics-CrashCourse/tree/main/Organellar_genomes)), and named accordingly.
 Drag the gff3 file into geneious and the annotations should automatically apply to the appropriate genome.
 Have a look at the annotations and answer the following questions.

 1. How many coding sequences (labelled in yellow) were annotated for each genome?
 RNA sequences (labelled red)?
 Transfer RNA (leballed in pink)?
 Are the numbers the same or different between the two species?

-2. Find and [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) the coxI and rbcL sequences for both species.
+2. Find and [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) the coxI (mitochondrial gene) and rbcL (chloroplast gene) sequences for both species.
 Were the original species identifications correct?
 Elaborate.

 *Exercise 2 align genomes*

 Now download the [MAUVE](https://darlinglab.org/mauve/mauve.html) alignment plugin for geneious.
 This alignment algorithm detects homologous "blocks" between two genomes.
 This is handy because organellar genomes are not always [co-linear](https://academic.oup.com/gbe/article/13/7/evab124/6290714); genes and intergenic regions can be present/absent between genomes, and some regions may appear in different orders.
-One cannot expect a an alignment between genomes then, without the option of "chopping" the alignment up.
+One cannot expect an alignment between genomes then, without the option of "chopping" the alignment up.
 Select both mitochondrial genomes and perform the MAUVE alignment option.
 Do the same for the chloroplast sequences.

 3. Are the mitochondrial and chloroplast genomes co-linear, or do genomic regions appear out of order across genomes?